-Students must not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful language.
+Inappropriate Students must not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or Language disrespectful language.

-Bullying Policy

-Bullying is the repeated use by one or more persons of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:
+Bullying Policy Bullying is the repeated use by one or more persons of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: I. causes physical or emotional harm to the target or damage to the target's property;

-- I. causes physical or emotional harm to the target or damage to the target's property; - II. place the target in reasonable fear of harm to himself/herself or damage to his/her property; - III. creates a hostile environment at school for the target; - IV. infringes on the rights of the target at school; or - V. materially and substantially disrupts the education process or the orderly operation of a school.

-One form of bullying is cyber-bullying.
-Bullying and/or cyber-bullying that occurs outside of school hours and/or grounds that carries over into the school impacting the education process, safety, or comfort of any student will be addressed by the school.

-The Nantucket Public Schools is committed to providing all students with a safe learning environment that is free from bullying and cyber-bullying.
-This commitment is an integral part of our comprehensive efforts to promote learning, and to prevent and eliminate all forms of bullying and other harmful and disruptive behavior that can impede the learning process.
+II. place the target in reasonable fear of harm to himself/herself or damage to his/her property; III. creates a hostile environment at school for the target; IV. infringes on the rights of the target at school; or V. materially and substantially disrupts the education process or the orderly operation of a school.
+One form of bullying is cyberbullying.
+Bullying and/or cyberbullying that occurs outside of school hours and/or grounds that carry over into the school impacting the education process, safety, or comfort of any student will be addressed by the school.
+The Nantucket Public Schools is committed to providing all students with a safe learning environment that is free from bullying and cyberbullying.
+This commitment is an integral part of our comprehensive efforts to promote learning and to prevent and eliminate all forms of bullying and other harmful and disruptive behavior that can impede the learning process.
 To that end, the Nantucket Public Schools will take specific steps to create a safe, supportive environment for all populations in the school community, and provide all students with the skills, knowledge, and strategies to prevent or respond to bullying, harassment, or teasing.

-The Nantucket Public Schools will not tolerate any unlawful or disruptive behavior, including any form of bullying, cyber bullying or retaliation, in our school buildings, on school grounds or at school-related activities.
-We will promptly investigate all reports and complaints of bullying, cyber bullying, and retaliation, and will take prompt action to end that behavior and restore the target's sense of safety.
+The Nantucket Public Schools will not tolerate any unlawful or disruptive behavior, including any form of bullying, cyberbullying, or retaliation, in our school buildings, on school grounds, or at school-related activities.
+We will promptly investigate all reports and complaints of bullying, cyberbullying, and retaliation, and will take prompt action to end that behavior and restore the target's sense of safety.
 We will support this commitment in all aspects of our school community, including curricula, instructional programs, professional development, co-curricular activities and parent or guardian involvement.

-Step Action 1 A teacher, staff member, or student will report the incident by completing the NPS NPS Incident Reporting Form 2 Principal or assistant principal will investigate the allegations by interviewing students and staff.
+Procedure followed when bullying is Step Action reported or suspected 1 A teacher, staff member, or student will report the incident by completing the NPS NPS Incident Reporting Form 2 Principal or assistant principal will investigate the allegations by interviewing students and staff.
 3 Parents of any involved parties will be contacted.
 4 Principal or assistant principal will work on developing a plan for the safety and comfort of the target.
 5 Principal or assistant principal will determine consequences for the aggressor(s) and a support plan will be developed.
 6 Further intervention may include counseling and involvement of the school resource officer depending upon the severity of the incident.
-See Chapter 10 - "Addendum" Bullying Prevention and Interventions NPS S Bullying I Intervention Plan posted on the district website: www.npsk.org